Skip to Content

 Covent Garden

-Covent Garden has lots going on this year.
-Not only are the iconic decorations returning, but there is also an immersive LEGO installation.
-Parents can sip on the mulled wine and take a stroll in the traditional Christmas village.
-It is a great shopping area for designer brands and there are plenty of great restaurants in the area.
+Parents can sip the mulled wine and stroll in the traditional Christmas village.
+It is a great shopping area for designer brands and plenty of great restaurants in the area.

 Christmas in London in Kids